dozam8noh8/COMP3900-MealMatch-Website/README.md

-# COMP3900 - Implementing the MealMatch Project
+# COMP3900 (Group: I dont care) - Implementing the MealMatch Project

 Remember to add your diaries in the diaries directory with zXXXXXXX.txt as the name